AlexBurnes/version-go/activeContext.md

 - **NEW FEATURES PLANNING**: Plan and implement bump command with intelligent version increment
 - **BUMP COMMAND FEATURE**: Implement new bump command with version type parameter and bump rules
 - **VERSION BUMP RULES**: Implement complex version bumping logic based on current version state
+- **INSTALLER SYSTEM**: Monitor installer system for any edge cases or user feedback
 - **PROJECT READY FOR USE**: All core functionality implemented and tested with library support
 - **LIBRARY READY**: Core version functionality available as reusable library package
 - **BUILD SYSTEM READY**: Conan build script fully functional for local development and cross-platform builds